Photo by Gabriel Jorby. CC BY-ND 2.0

 When we talk about monitoring capabilities, what do we mean?

 Google Workspace offers some powerful tools for searching for account and device data within the organization's domain.
-Administrators can search for things like Gmail and Google Drive content, as well as metadata (e.g., dates, subject lines, recipients).
+For example, administrators can search the content of Gmail and Google Drive, as well as metadata (e.g., dates, subject lines, recipients).
 They can create as many rules as they choose to automate how this data is treated.
 All of this data can be logged and retained, depending on how the administrator chooses to configure Workspace.

-Google Workspace provides audit logs, which allow administrators to see who has looked at, or modified each document, as well as chat activity within the organization.
+Google Workspace provides audit logs that allow administrators to see who has looked at or modified each document, as well as chat activity within the organization.
 Administrators can monitor Gmail, Calendar, Drive, Sheets, Slides, Meet, Chat, and more, from both desktop and mobile devices.
-This may also include other forms of metadata, including IP addresses.
+They may also monitor other forms of metadata, including IP addresses.
 Administrators can even receive push alerts for targeted behaviors.
 This could be used for organizations that want to monitor for behaviors they deem suspicious.

 Similarly, Business and Enterprise administrators can optionally enable a feature called Google Vault, which helps organizations create custom rules for retaining user data.
 What does this mean?